spectrocloud/librarium/content/docs/08-user-management/4-roles-permissions-and-project-scope.md

 # Cluster Profile

-The user with these permissions is able to manage the Cluster Profiles within a project.
+The user with these permissions can manage the Cluster Profiles within a project.

 <br />
 <br />